-Since the protests over the police killing of George Floyd, companies are looking for ways to combat racial bias and discrimination at work.
+Since the protests over the police killing of George Floyd, companies have been looking for ways to combat racial bias and discrimination at work.
 The stats are jarring.
 In one study, hiring managers were 74% more likely to hire candidates with white-sounding names when their resumes were identical.
 Despite research showing that teams with more diversity perform better than more homogeneous teams, Black and Latino workers remain underrepresented in STEM.

-Lately we’ve been delving into how to build tech ethically, how to hire inclusively, and how tech can stand for justice.
+Lately, we’ve been delving into how to build tech ethically, how to hire inclusively, and how tech can stand for justice.
 We’re also deciding which diversity, equity, and inclusion initiatives to invest in.

 An extremely brief history of diversity training